MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## Running without the I2S DAC

 The ESP32 has a built-in 8-Bit DAC that we can use.
 Unfortunately that part isn't working yet, patches welcome!
-The functionality is activated by uncommenting "#define USE_DAC" in playerconfig.h.
+The functionality is activated by changing the "#define OUTPUT_MODE" setting in playerconfig.h.

 ## Breadboard Example